-14Voting procedures also affect the ability of outsiders to gain positions on the board.
-For example, boards can be elected by either cumulative or noncumulative voting.
-Under cumulative voting, each shareholder is given a number of votes equal to his or her shares times the number of board seats up for election.
+Voting procedures also affect the ability of outsiders to gain positions on the board.
+If the charter specifies cumulative voting, then each shareholder is given a number of votes equal to his or her shares multiplied by the number of board seats up for election.
 For example, the holder of 100 shares of stock will receive 1,000 votes if 10 seats are to be filled.
-Then, the shareholder can distribute his or her votes however he or she sees fit.
+Then, the shareholder can distribute those votes however he or she sees fit.
 One hundred votes could be cast for each of 10 candidates, or all 1,000 votes could be cast for one candidate.
-If noncumulative voting is used, our illustrative stockholder cannot concentrate his or her votes-no more than 100 votes can be cast for any one candidate.
+If noncumulative voting is used, our hypothetical stockholder cannot concentrate votes in this way-no more than 100 votes can be cast for any one candidate.

-With noncumulative voting, if management controls 51% of the shares, they can fill every seat on the board dissident stockholders cannot put a representative on the board.
-With cumulative voting, however, if 10 seats are to be filled, dissidents can elect a representative, provided they have 10% plus one share of the stock.
+With noncumulative voting, if management controls 51% of the shares then they can fill every seat on the board, leaving dissident stockholders without any representation on the board.
+With cumulative voting, however, if 10 seats are to be filled then dissidents could elect a representative, provided they have 10% plus 1 additional share of the stock.

-Note also that bylaws specify whether the entire board is to be elected annually or if directors are to have staggered terms, with, say, one-third of the seats to be filled each year and directors to serve 3-year terms.
+Note also that bylaws specify whether the entire board is to be elected annually or if directors are to have staggered terms with, say, one-third of the seats to be filled each year and directors to serve three-year terms.
 With staggered terms, fewer seats come up each year, making it harder for dissidents to gain representation on the board.
+Staggered boards are also called classified boards.